NaiyanJones/naiyanjones.github.io/_posts/019-09-04-why-do-politicians-care-about-fishing-so-much.md

   - Case study
 excerpt_separator: <!--more-->
 ---
+{% include figure image_path="/assets/images/1__XoIGNxq9JpgSXW8UurizqA.jpeg" caption="Credit: Two British fishing trawlers.
+Source: The Times." %}

 ![Two British fishing trawlers.
-Source: The Times.](/assets/images/1__XoIGNxq9JpgSXW8UurizqA.jpeg) Two British fishing trawlers.
-Source: The Times.
+Source: The Times.](/assets/images/1__XoIGNxq9JpgSXW8UurizqA.jpeg)

 Even since the run up to the 2016 EU Referendum and ever since politicians, pundits and newspapers have been talking about the industry and the people employed in it.